Tensor and Matrix Low-Rank Value-Function Approximation in Reinforcement Learning: Numerical experiments

 \section{Numerical experiments}

-We test the algorithms in various standard RL problems of the toolkits OpenAI Gym \cite{brockman2016openai} \cite{Goddard2021}, and Gym Classics \cite{daley2021gym}.
+We test the algorithms in various standard RL problems, using the toolkits OpenAI Gym \cite{brockman2016openai} \cite{Goddard2021} and Gym Classics \cite{daley2021gym}, and the Highway environments in \cite{highway-env}.
 As detailed in each of the experiments, the reward functions of some of the environments have been modified to penalize ``large'' actions, promoting agents to behave more smoothly.
 Furthermore, some of them have also been modified to have a continuous action space.
-The full implementation details of the environments can be found in \cite{Rozada2021}.
+The full implementation details of the environments can be found in \cite{Rozada2023}.
 Also, the Tensorly Python package has been used to handle multi-dimensional arrays and perform tensor operations \cite{kossaifi2016tensorly}.
-To illustrate and analyze the advantages of the matrix low-rank (MLR) and tensor low-rank (TLR) algorithms we i) study the effects of imposing low-rankness in the SA-VF estimated by classic algorithms, ii) assess the performance of the proposed algorithms in terms of cumulative reward, and iii) compare the efficiency of the proposed algorithms in terms of number of parameters and speed of convergence against standard baselines.
+To illustrate and analyze the advantages of the matrix low-rank (MLR) and tensor low-rank (TLR) algorithms we i) study the effects of imposing low-rankness in the SA-VF estimated by classic algorithms, ii) assess the performance of the proposed algorithms in terms of cumulative reward, iii) compare the efficiency of the proposed algorithms in terms of number of parameters and speed of convergence against standard baselines, and iv) test TLR in a particularly challenging high-dimensional environment.